Simonkucher : Data Privacy

 We may collect information about your operating system and browser we may require to operate with your computer or device.

-We may send Email-messages, which use a “click-through URL” linked to content of our Website.
+We may send Email-messages that use a “click-through URL” linked to content of our Website.
 When you click one of these URLs, you pass through our web server before arriving at the destination web page.
-If you prefer not to be tracked simply do not click text or graphic links in the Email
+If you prefer not to be tracked simply do not click text or graphic links in the Email.

 We may also collect personal data when we engage in research projects for our clients.
 We encourage our clients to provide as little personal data as possible but personal data are nevertheless often necessary for conducting the research assignments given to us.
 We make use of anonymization and pseudonymization techniques whenever possible.
 However, it may be necessary to process personal data for the purposes of a specific research project.
 In the context of these research assignments we may receive the following categories of information, which may constitute personal data in certain circumstances:

 - Contact details of participants in market research projects

 5. What is the purpose of processing and the respective legal basis?

 In this section we would like to inform you about the purposes we use the data for.
 The General Data Protection Regulation (GDPR) of the EU requires us to inform you about the legal basis for each purpose.
 To make the text more readable for you, we list the applicable legal basis here and refer to the bold terms in the list.

 - Based on your valid consent (Opt-In) – Article 6 para.
 1 lit. a GDPR